ninest/swipeable_card/README.md

 ### Demo
 <img alt="Demo 1" src="./readme-assets/demo-1.gif" height="500"> <img alt="Demo 2" src="./readme-assets/demo-2.gif" height="500">

-Check to [repository](https://github.com/ninest/swipeable_card) if you're unable to see the demo.
+Check the [repository](https://github.com/ninest/swipeable_card) if you're unable to see the demo.

 ### App examples
 Swipeable Widget is used in the following apps: